Wildfire Smoke (Chapter 296-62 WAC)Stakeholder Meeting on Rulemaking

-DOSH will provide Spanish translation services through the Zoom link via interpreter.
+Spanish translation services will be provided through the Zoom link via an interpreter.
 Once logging in, select the “Globe” at the bottom in the row of icons.
 This will allow you to select “English” or “Spanish”.
 Select Spanish and you will be connected to the interpreter.

-The Division of Occupational Safety & Health (DOSH) of the Department of Labor and Industries (L&I) is conducting permanent rulemaking to address hazards associated with inhaling wildfire smoke.
+The Division of Occupational Safety & Health (DOSH) of the Washington State Department of Labor & Industries (L&I) is conducting rulemaking to address hazards associated with the inhalation of wildfire smoke.

 Wildfire Smoke Rulemaking Overview: